cindyeliang/u2af1-kras/README.md

-# u2af1-csc
+# u2af1-kras
-Repository of scripts &amp; analysis used for U2AF1 CSC project
+Repository of scripts &amp; analysis used for U2AF1 KRAS project